 The Bismarck was the first of two fast battleships built for Nazi Germany’s navy (Kriegsmarine) shortly before the outbreak of World War II.
 Construction began in 1936 before the ship was launched in February 1939.
 Final preparations were completed on the Bismarck by August 1940, when it was commissioned into the German fleet.

 The Bismarck’s career lasted eight months ending with its one fated offensive mission; Rheinübung (“Exercise Rhine”).
 Accompanied by the heavy cruiser Prinz Eugen, the Bismarck would break into the Atlantic and tie down enemy ships, while the Prinz Eugen would target merchant ships in order to disrupt supplies to the Allied forces.
-The Bismarck was the Kriegsmarine’s largest battleship, displacing 41,700 t (41,000 long tons) as built and 50,300 t (49,500 long tons) fully loaded, with an array of gun batteries and a heavily armored hull.
+The Bismarck was the Kriegsmarine’s largest battleship, displacing 41,700 t (41,000 long tons) as built and 50,300 t (49,500 long tons) fully loaded, with an array of gun batteries and a heavily armoured hull.
 What led to the sinking of this behemoth?

 “The primary target in this operation is the enemy’s merchant shipping; enemy warships will be engaged only when that objective makes it necessary, and it can be done without excessive risk.”